-The next two days will be spent relaxing in Upolu’s southeast coast in either Lalomanu Beach or Namua Island.
+The next two days will be spent relaxing on Upolu’s southeast coast in either Lalomanu Beach or Namua Island.

 Lalomanu Beach is one of the most photographed and best beaches in Samoa.
-You can literally stay on the beach thanks to two excellent beach fale accommodations, the backpacker friendly Taufua Beach Fales and the more upmarket Litia Sini’s Beach Fales.
+You can stay on the beach thanks to two excellent beach fale accommodations, the backpacker-friendly Taufua Beach Fales and the more upmarket Litia Sini’s Beach Fales.
 Both are reviewed in detail in this article.

 The snorkeling is much better in Namua Island and you can hike to the top of the island for sunrise or even circle the island during low tide.
 Your beach fale will be right on the beach, with nothing but songbirds and crashing waves to ‘worry your mind’.
 Here’s what it looks and sounds like from the inside of your beach fale in Namua Island.